 Q: What do I need to do to graduate with the Editing Certificate?

-A: To graduate with the Editing Certificate, complete all the required courses with an overall grade of B- (70%) and successfully complete and pass at least 20 hours of electives.
+A: To graduate with the Editing Certificate, complete all the required courses with an overall grade of B- (70%) and successfully complete and pass two electives.
 The minimum grade to pass is a D. You can refer to the certificate completion checklist to see if you meet the requirements.
 When you have successfully completed all your courses, please fill out the graduation application form.
 There is no fee to apply to graduate.

 Q: How can I learn more about the editing industry?

 A: Request a private career consultation with one of our editing instructors.